 For years, experts wondered why the ruler’s body didn’t decompose after he had been dead for days.
 Hall posits that GBS merely made him appear to be deceased when he was really alive and unable to tell anyone before being entombed.

 “I have worked for five years in critical care medicine and have seen probably about 10 cases [of GBS],” said Hall.
 “The combination of ascending paralysis with normal mental ability is very rare and I have only seen it with GBS.”

-While other historians believe Alexander died of typhoid, malaria, alcohol poisoning, or was assassinated, Hall believes that his strange illness was induced by an infection of Campylobacter pylori — a common bacterium of Alexander’s era.
+While other historians believe that Alexander the Great died of typhoid, malaria, alcohol poisoning, or was assassinated, Hall believes that his strange illness was induced by an infection of Campylobacter pylori — a common bacterium of Alexander’s era.

 So, the ancient king’s passing may be the most famous case of pseudothanatos, or “false diagnosis of death…ever recorded” — which brings us to his burial.